sage-code/maj/basic.md

 Using verb: veda = to see

-* ti vedu-ga  = see you soon
+* ti vedu-ga mi  = you see me soon
-* ti vedu-ra  = I can see see you
+* ti vedu-ra mi  = you are seeing me now
-* ti vedu-fa  = see you sometime
+* mi vedu-fa ti  = I will see you
-* ti vedu-pa  = I have seen you a while ago
+* mi vedu-pa ti  = I have seen you
-* ti vedu-na  = I will never see you again
+* mi vedu-na ti  = I will never see you again

 **singular conjugation**